 This unit works on improving the quality and efficiency of timber management and forest regeneration on state lands.
 It is also responsible for the planning, construction, and maintenance of more than 2,000 miles of state forest roads.
 Concerned about forest health, this unit includes a forest pest management program that provides guidelines and management options for preventing, mitigating, or controlling diseases and pests on public and private forest lands.

 - Visual sensitivity classifications

 Mike Hoppus, Supervisor

 This unit develops and maintains statewide forest inventory systems that have computerized databases and programs to display inventory information in a variety of tabular and graphic formats.
 It also takes aerial photographs of the state's forested counties on an eight-year rotation basis that are available for sale to the general public.
 A statewide base of satellite imagery to help determine land use is also maintained.

 Doug Tillma, Supervisor

 This unit administers timber sales carried out by DNR foresters on state lands.
-Staff duties include determining the amount of timber that can be sustainably harvested on state lands each year, selecting sites to be harvested, and estimating the amount of timber on a sale site and offering it for sale at public auction.
-Program foresters are then responsible for supervising those sales to assure compliance with contract and environmental regulations.
+Staff duties include determining the amount of timber that can be sustainably harvested on state lands each year, selecting sites to be harvested, estimating the amount of timber on a sale site, and offering the timber for sale at public auction.
+Program foresters are then responsible for supervising sales to assure compliance with contract and environmental regulations.